fliskdata/swift-ast/README.md

 This package compiles SwiftSyntax + SwiftParser to a WASI module and exposes a simple JavaScript API to parse Swift source into a compact JSON AST.
 On top of that, it provides a lightweight analyzer (inspired by Ruby Prism’s ergonomics) to:

 - extract declarations (functions, methods, classes, structs, enums, variables)
-- find and inspect function/method calls
+- find and inspect function/method calls (with callee chain and base identifier)
 - follow simple identifier references within lexical scope
 - surface naive type hints where present (e.g., `let x: Int`)